robb-j/r0b-blog/post/automating-developer-operations-for-nodejs.md

 1. structure commits to describe changes to the application
 2. semantically version the app based on those commits
 3. [not covered] automatically build container images based on those versions
-4. [not covered] some process for watching and deploying those images

 There are a couple of npm packages to help with this.

-- [yorkie](https://www.npmjs.com/package/yorkie) lets you define scripts that run on git hooks
+- [yorkie](https://www.npmjs.com/package/yorkie) lets you define scripts that run on when you interact with git
 - [@commitlint/cli](https://www.npmjs.com/package/@commitlint/cli) is a utility for linting commit messages
-- [standard-version](https://www.npmjs.com/package/standard-version) analyses commits to version your app and generate changelogs
+- [standard-version](https://www.npmjs.com/package/standard-version) analyses commits to automatically version your app and generate changelogs

 ## Semantic versioning